What Does Open, Modern Adoption Look Like?

 Society as a whole still thinks adoption is much like it was in the 50s or 60s.
 They don’t have the fullness of understanding of the choices in adoption today.
 Some of the shows on TV now are about adoption reunions: when you hear about the adopted child finding their birth mother or the birth mothers trying to find their children.
 Those scenarios don’t happen much today because they’re a product of the closed, shameful adoptions of the 1950s.

 Back in the 1950s and 60s, closed adoption was the norm.
-Young pregnant women back then went away to a home for unwed mothers to deliver their babies.
+Additionally, young pregnant women back then went away to a home for unwed mothers to deliver their babies.
 Usually, the baby was whisked out of the room.
 Some women knew if they had a boy or a girl, but some didn’t.
 There was no contact; there was no choosing the family, there was absolutely nothing.
 These women weren’t given much of a choice; their parents forced them to do adoption.

 Modern Adoption